ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 The blueprint provides the information, rationale and configuration settings to allow an agency to implement the following components:

 * **Cloud identity** – Azure Active Directory configuration, including Multi-Factor Authentication (MFA) and conditional access, allows log in from anywhere and appropriate security policies to be applied
-* **Office 365** – Configuration of Exchange Online, SharePoint Online, Microsoft Teams and OneDrive for Business allowing cloud-based file storage
+* **Microsoft 365** – Configuration of Exchange Online, SharePoint Online, Microsoft Teams, Whiteboard, Forms and OneDrive for Business allowing cloud-based file storage
 * **Device management** – Management of security and configuration profiles for enrolled devices (includes testing against security baselines and confirmation of security compliance)
 * **Applications** – Delivery and configuration of applications appropriate to the user
 * **Security stack** – Security configuration of Office 365 and endpoint devices to implement Essential Eight strategies